 St Patrick's, what a great school!
 How lucky we are to have so many opportunities and great times to treasure.
-This year focused upon the wellbeing of students which culminated in Well-Being week last term.
-The students had opportunities to participate in Meditation Monday, Thankful Tuesday, Well Being Wednesday, Thoughtful Thursday and Fantastic Friday.
+This year focused once again on the wellbeing of students which culminated in Wellbeing week each Term.
+The students had opportunities to participate in Meditation Monday, Thankful Tuesday, Wellbeing Wednesday, Thoughtful Thursday and Fantastic Friday.
 This was reinforced by the peer support sessions on resilience, teaching the whole school how to bounce back when times are tough.